-2.5 The community survey indicates just how highly valued the environment is by local residents.
-Approaching 100% of respondents indicated that they value both the rural environment and access to the countryside as important or quite important.
+2.5 The community survey indicates just how highly valued the environment is by local residents, with 97% of respondents indicating that they value both the rural environment and access to the countryside as important or quite important.

 2.6 In summary, the history, topography and quality of environmental assets combine to provide Loxley's special character which is highly valued by the community and provides a highly sensitive context in which to consider future development.
 A key priority for the Plan is to ensure that these valued characteristics are preserved.